DHTMLX/docs-suite/docs/grid/api/grid_clipboard_config.md

 - as a *boolean* value it enables or disables the `clipboard` module upon the component initialization
 - as an *object* it enables the module and allows defining [modifier functions](grid/usage_clipboard.md/#using-formatter-functions) for data processing.
 The following properties are available:
-    - `copyModifier` - modifies data before copying to the clipboard.
+    - `copyModifier` - (*function*) modifies data before copying to the clipboard.
 Accepts as parameters the cell value, the cell object, and the `cut` flag (set to `true`, if it's a cut operation)
-    - `cutModifier` - modifies the cell data before cutting (before clearing the cell).
+    - `cutModifier` - (*function*) modifies the cell data before cutting (before clearing the cell).
 Accepts as parameters the cell value and the cell object
-    - `pasteModifier` - modifies data from the clipboard before pasting into a cell.
+    - `pasteModifier` - (*function*) modifies data from the clipboard before pasting into a cell.
 Accepts as parameters the cell value and the cell object

 The example below demonstrates the clipboard configuration with all the modifiers in use: